Improving Your Investments With a Kiss: Keep It Simple

 When you understand this fundamental truth you see the wisdom in the behavior of Peter Lynch and Warren Buffett in that they demand to know, specifically and quickly, the reasons you think an asset is attractive.
 Peter Lynch reportedly used to start an egg timer when on the telephone with financial analysts and traders.
 He told them they had less than one minute to explain the basic premise of an investing idea.
 Warren Buffett recommends that you write out a short paragraph expounding something along the lines of, “I am buying $10,000 shares of Company XYZ at $25 per share because I believe (insert reason here such as profit will grow twice as fast as the current price-to-earnings ratio, hidden assets are on the balance sheet, there was a management change for the better, valuation is too low, etc.) Then, monitor the situation, always mindful of your basic thesis.

-It's related to the concept I talked about recently on my personal blog about highly productive people; how you can't actually bake a pie.
+It's related to the concept of highly productive people; how you can't actually bake a pie.
 You focus on making sure each ingredient, and each step, is correct and the pie happens by itself, manifesting as you get the inputs right.
 If you buy shares of a company and expect earnings to grow at 12%, only several years later, they're compounding at 8%, you know something is wrong or different.
 Pay attention to that.
 Don't waive it off and forget about the justification for making the investment in the first place.

-Another Way to Practice "Keep It Simple, Stupid!"
-Is To Only Hold Securities Through Cash Accounts, Paid In Full, and Stop Trying To Be So Clever
+Only Hold Securities Through Cash Accounts, Paid in Full, and Stop Trying to Be So Clever

 This need for complexity is endless, coming and going in cycles that often result in catastrophe.
 There was portfolio insurance in the 1980s.
 There were leveraged Asian exposures in the 1990s.
 There were collateralized debt obligations in the 2000s.
 Now, the newest thing people are trying to get to catch on are Robo-Advisors; automated software platforms are written with unknown proprietary algorithms to which people are entrusting their entire net worth in a game that reminds me of a toddler playing with a loaded gun.